 Never think of welding aluminum without gas, especially Argon.
 If you want to save money, you may buy a cheap bottle of gas.

-If you’re a hobbyist or part-time welder, I would suggest not to try aluminum welding as a beginner.
-In case if you want to weld aluminum, practice it with a spool gun first.
+If you’re a hobbyist or part-time welder, I would suggest not trying aluminum welding as a beginner.
+In case you want to weld aluminum, practice it with a spool gun first.

 Many professionals face failure in aluminum welding without a spool gun, so they also discourage doing it.